smoope/SwiftyTraverson/README.md

 This framework was inspired by [Traverson javascript library](https://github.com/basti1302/traverson).

-Traverson allows you to follow the relation links within the HATEOAS-based API's response instead of harcoding every single url.
+Traverson allows you to follow the relation links within the HATEOAS-based API's response instead of hardcoding every single url.
 In addition, the built-in features allow you:
-- manage header info sent to server
+- manage additional information sent to server
-- handle URI tempalte variables
+- handle URI templates variables
 - use different types of authentication

 ## Installation